ggn1/O2cw/README.md

 Emmanuel Jumbo: Key contributor to the project.
 (Student, Heriot-Watt University)

-Harini: Key contributor to the project.
+Harini Balamurugan: Key contributor to the project.
 (Student, Heriot-Watt University)

 Aayushi: Key contributor to the project.